-When uploading images to Cloudinary, instead of uploading the actual image files to Cloudinary, you can also specify a remote HTTP URL of existing images.
-This method allows for a much faster uploading.
+When uploading images, instead of uploading the actual image files to Cloudinary, you can also specify a remote HTTP URL of existing images.
+This method allows for much faster uploading.
 You can also specify an S3 URL of an existing image.
-The S3 URL should be of whitelisted S3 buckets we define for your Cloudinary account.
-This way you can upload images to Cloudinary directly from an existing S3 bucket and then dynamically deliver transformed and resized versions to your users via a fast CDN.
+The S3 URL should be from whitelisted S3 buckets we define for your Cloudinary account.
+This way, you can upload images to Cloudinary directly from an existing S3 bucket and then dynamically deliver transformed and resized versions to your users via a fast CDN.

-More information regarding uploading to Cloudinary in the following link: http://cloudinary.com/documentation/upload_images
+More information about uploading to Cloudinary can be found here: http://cloudinary.com/documentation/upload_images

-Another option is to use Cloudinary's 'fetch' URL for transforming and delivering remote images on the fly, as explained here.
+Another option is to use Cloudinary's fetch or auto-upload functionalities for transforming and delivering images from remote sources on the fly.

-Lazy migration of your assets from a remote URL or S3 bucket is also possible.
+Auto-uploading makes lazy migration of your assets from a remote URL or S3 bucket possible as well.

 More information about fetching and auto-uploading can be found here: https://cloudinary.com/documentation/fetch_remote_images